-A simple way to add a touch of class to your dinner party and impress your friends is to serve French digestif drinks.
-Here’s everything you need to know from how to drink them, types of digestifs and when to serve them.
-Your guests will think you’re super chic and classy.
+A simple way to add a touch of class to your dinner party and impress your friends is to serve after-dinner digestif drinks.
+Here’s everything you need to know from how to drink them, types of French digestive drinks and when to serve them.

-French Digestif Drinks / After Dinner Drinks Aren’t Just For Swanky Parties!
+French Digestif Drinks, aka After Dinner Drinks Aren’t Just For Swanky Parties!